They Who Dare

 They Who Dare is a 1954 British Second World War war film directed by Lewis Milestone and starring Dirk Bogarde, Denholm Elliott and Akim Tamiroff.
-The story is based on Operation Anglo that took place during World War II in the Dodecanese islands where special forces attempted to disrupt the Luftwaffe from threatening Allied forces in Egypt.
 It was released by British Lion Films and in the United States by Allied Artists.
+The story is based on Operation Anglo that took place during World War II in the Dodecanese islands where special forces attempted to disrupt the Luftwaffe and Regia Aeronautica from threatening Allied forces in Egypt.
 The title of the film is a reference to the motto of the Special Air Service: "Who Dares Wins".

 Plot

 During the Second World War, Lieutenant Graham is sent on a mission to destroy two Italian airfields on Rhodes that may threaten Egypt.
 Under his command, a group of six Special Boat Service, two Greek officers and two local guides are assembled.

 The group is taken to Rhodes by submarine and comes ashore at night on a desolate beach.
 From there, the group has to traverse the mountains to reach its targets.
 At a pre-designated location, the party splits into two raiding parties.
 After having infiltrated the air bases, they blow up the aircraft, but two of the raiders are taken prisoner by the Italians.

 Hunted by the many enemy patrols, eight of the group are captured and only two, Lieutenant Graham and Sergeant Corcoran, make it back to the pick-up point where they are rescued by the submarine, despite the presence of an unwelcome enemy patrol boat.